JyothsnaKS/Unix-File-System-Using-FUSE/README.md

 # UnixFileSystem

-Implementation of Unix file system using FUSE (File System in User Space) library
+Implementation of Unix file system using FUSE (File System in User Space) library.
+The implementation ensures that the file system state is persistent across machine reboots or mount/unmount of file system.

 ## File System Overview